-No insurance is accepted.
-Cash or checks are a primary source of payments for services rendered.
-Major credit cards are accepted (processing fees apply).
+Only Medicare is accept in our practice.
+Forms of payments are cash or most major credit cards are a primary source of payments for services rendered.
+Major credit cards are accepted with processing fees.

 Alternatively, a superbill may be utilized to assist the client in potential reimbursement for services.